pitfail/pitfail-reports/report1/report1.rst

 game.
 Existing trading simulations mimic the inconveniences of trading stocks on real markets; while this might help future traders to practice, it is out of place for the typical internet user.
-PitFail's philosophy is that the market for trading *practice* is already well-handled by games such as Investopedia's.
+PitFail's philosophy is that the market for trading *practice* is already well-handled by games such as Investopedia.
 PitFail instead believes that it is more important to teach theory than mechanics.
-In contrast with the existing alternatives, Pitfail offers number of differentiating features: while the core program centers around buying and selling of liquid assets (stocks, options; anything with available market prices), PitFail aims eventually to users to trade directly with each other in non-liquid assets such as derivatives.
-To acheive a low-threshold for getting in to the game, PitFail may be played using users' existing accounts (such as Twitter, smart phones or Facebook) with essentially no setup.
+In contrast with the existing alternatives, PitFail offers number of differentiating features: while the core program centers around buying and selling of liquid assets (stocks, options; anything with available market prices), PitFail aims eventually to users to trade directly with each other in non-liquid assets such as derivatives.
+To achieve a low-threshold for getting in to the game, PitFail may be played using users' existing accounts (such as Twitter, smart phones or Facebook) with essentially no setup.

 ..
-Pitfail is an financial game which will allow investor players to virtually
+PitFail is an financial game which will allow investor players to virtually
 .. invest money in real-world stocks.
 The basic features include buying and
 .. selling stocks/securities from the exchange, trading between players, and
 .. designing new derivatives.
-Pitfail can also be accessed using Twitter, Facebook
+PitFail can also be accessed using Twitter, Facebook
 .. and Android interface.

-Pitfail creates a virtual stock world, creating a network of stock investors, through which they trade real-world stocks without the risk of losing real money.
-Unlike existing trading simulations, Pitfail does not require the players to go through a time-consuming registration process.
+PitFail creates a virtual stock world, creating a network of stock investors, through which they trade real-world stocks without the risk of losing real money.
+Unlike existing trading simulations, PitFail does not require the players to go through a time-consuming registration process.
 Players can login to the system using their existing e-mail addresses and the system remembers the players for their next use.
-As Pitfail requires essentially no commitment it is easy for players to try it out.
-Initially, the player is given a fixed amount of startup funds.
-The player uses these funds to virtually buy the stocks.
+As such, PitFail requires essentially no commitment and it is easy for players to get started.
+Initially, the player is given a fixed amount of startup funds and uses these funds to buy virtual stocks.

 You could take a trading game different ways -- Investopedia, which is